AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 ### Android Target 2.0.0

-* Major version update for [Adobe Target](../adobe-target/index.md) for Adobe Experience Platform Mobile SDKs on Android compatible with Mobile Core 2.0.0.
+* Major version update for [Adobe Target](./index.md) for Adobe Experience Platform Mobile SDKs on Android compatible with Mobile Core 2.0.0.
 This library is now available as an [open source project on GitHub](https://github.com/adobe/aepsdk-target-android).

-Please note that the following APIs have been renamed for alignment with the Adobe Target Mobile SDK for iOS:
+Please note that the following improvements have been made in the current release:

+1. The below APIs have been renamed for alignment with the Adobe Target Mobile SDK for iOS:
 * `locationsDisplayed` is now `displayedLocations`
 * `locationClicked` is now `clickedLocation`

+2. The public classes `TargetRequest`, `TargetPrefetch`, `TargetOrder`, `TargetProduct` and `TargetParameters` are consolidated under the `target` subpackage and require updating the import statements as shown below:

+import com.adobe.marketing.mobile.target.TargetRequest;
+import com.adobe.marketing.mobile.target.TargetPrefetch;
+import com.adobe.marketing.mobile.target.TargetOrder;
+import com.adobe.marketing.mobile.target.TargetProduct;
+import com.adobe.marketing.mobile.target.TargetParameters;

 ### iOS Messaging 1.1.0